-Night Bag
+Night bag

-At night, you use a night bag.
+You will change to a night bag for sleeping.
 This bag is large enough to collect urine all night while you sleep.
 It hangs at the side of your bed.
 Your nurse will show you how to attach the night bag, empty it and tell you when to use it.
 Your nurse will give you a night bag to take home.

-★ Never sleep wearing a leg bag.
+X Never sleep wearing a leg bag.